JBell-dev/adv_topics_ml_repl_chal/ATARI games/readme.md

-Hello,

-These are the code files for ATARI game Alien v5.
+These are the code files for ATARI games.